chrispy-snps/DITA-ditaot-utilities/README.md

 ## ditaot_install.sh

-This is a bash script that checks the DITA-OT website for the latest version, then installs it:
+This is a Bash script that checks the DITA-OT website for the latest version, then installs it:

 ![fresh installation](svg/ditaot_install_new.svg)